joaopedro-cabral/montessori-at-home/README.md

 In general terms, this project was about:
   - HTML;
   - CSS;
-  - JavaScript;
-  - External API (Google Sheets and Email sender)
+  - JavaScript (Google Sheets form filler and Smtp.JS Email sender)